shubhanjal44/tej-india/SETUP.md

-# SkillSwap India - Complete Setup Guide
+# Tej India - Complete Setup Guide

-This guide will help you set up the SkillSwap India project locally for development.
+This guide will help you set up the Tej India project locally for development.

 ---